melezhik/sparrow/papers/CI/README.md

 Ok, we see that our tests succeed and we can continue with development

-# Adding new feature to web application
+# adding new feature to web application

 Let's add authetication to your application: